CaoTrongThang/SimpleMinecraftDDoS/README.md

 https://user-images.githubusercontent.com/51023235/194731659-0ec9a032-7600-4a92-af83-559545e528af.mp4

-If it's still too vague for you, know what?, google is your friend "how to run a .jar file".
+My English is not really good so if it's still too vague for you, know what?, google is your friend "how to run a .jar file".

 ## FAQs